 3. Official GRE scores - Graduate Records Exam (GRE) www.gre.com

 All applicants to the MSRA degree program must submit scores from the GRE tests.
 The “General Test” offered by Educational Testing Service will assist in evaluating applicants to the degree program.
 It evaluates verbal, quantitative and analytical writing skills of the candidates.
 This examination is offered internationally by Educational Testing Service on a continuous schedule.
-Minimum required score is 50th percentile, although each student’s score will be evaluated as part of complete application process.
+Ideal candidates score above the 50th percentile on the GRE, but a students entire application will be considered in our admission decision.
 This examination is not intended to exclude any applicant from the degree program, but rather to assist in academic advising.

 Scores must be received by the application deadline, therefore students should plan accordingly when scheduling their testing dates.
 Late GRE scores are not accepted, and these applications will not be reviewed.